Blotch3D/Blotch3D/README.md

 3D subsystems (OpenGL, DirectX, etc.) generally require that all 3D hardware resources be accessed by a single thread.
-MonoGame follows this rule, and thus you should follow the rule in your project.
+MonoGame follows this rule, and thus you must follow the rule in your project.
 (There are certain platform-specific exceptions, but MonoGame does not use them.)

 To make a 3D window, you must derive a class from BlWindow3D and